Allendale, Northumberland: History

 Guisers carry lighted tar barrels during the New Year fire festival, a tradition dating back to 1858.

 Allendale refers to the "dale" or valley of the River Allen.
 Evidence of prehistoric settlement has been found on the surrounding moorland.
 In the 16th century this area, close to the Scottish border, was a lawless and troubled place.
 Fortified farmhouses known as 'bastles' were constructed to protect residents and livestock against reiver raids.
 Allendale has a concentration of bastles, around 40 can still be seen, many as scenic ruins.

 Local mining for lead has occurred since Roman times, with the first smelting mill being constructed in the 1600s.
 The significant growth of Allendale Town and the surrounding villages was fuelled by that of the local lead-mining and smelting industries in the 19th century.
 The remains of two flues from the former smelting mill (between Allendale and Catton) run to chimneys up on the fells high above the village.
 The smelting mill is now home to the Allendale Brewery and the Allenmills Regeneration Project.
 In 1874 Allendale Co-operative Society was established.

 In 1869, the Hexham and Allendale Railway was opened to provide improved transport, but its opening coincided with a rapid decline in the industry due to cheap imports of lead.
 The last mines in the area closed in 1894 (although an attempt was made to re-open the mine at Allenheads in the 1970s).

 With the closure of the lead mines, the population rapidly declined and Allendale became a popular tourist destination for Edwardian Tynesiders seeking a country escape.
 The railway was finally closed to passengers in 1930 and to goods in 1950, when the local terminus was bought by the stationmaster and opened as a caravan park.

-Popularly held to be the town or dale that is referenced in Charles Jefferys' and Sidney Nelson's 1835 ballad The Rose of Allandale Rose of Allendale, published in the New York Mirror, and later sung by Paddy Reilly, The Dubliners and many others, it seems more likely that this song is either metaphorical or refers literally to the community on Allan Water in the Scottish Highlands at the beginning of the Firth of Forth.
+Popularly held to be the town or dale that is referenced in Charles Jefferys' and Sidney Nelson's 1835 ballad The Rose of Allandale, published in the New York Mirror, and later sung by Paddy Reilly, The Dubliners and many others, it seems more likely that this song is either metaphorical or refers literally to the community on Allan Water in the Scottish Highlands at the beginning of the Firth of Forth.
 The explicit reference to Allendale, moreover, in 'Lucy Gray of Allendale', a musical setting of the earliest known work by Cumbrian poet Robert Anderson, manages to get the spelling of the town correctly.